Grammar & Formatting

 Avoid the following conditional adverbs in technical writing:

-These words add uncertainty and cloud the true meaning of sentences.
-The main exception to this rule is when you are writing about a hypothetical or theoretical scenario.
-In that case, make it clear to the reader the scenario is hypothetical before using words like "could", and make it clear what Mendix actually supports/recommends.
+These words add uncertainty and cloud the meaning of sentences.
+The main exception is when writing about a hypothetical scenario.
+In that case, first clarify that the scenario is hypothetical, then use words like "could" and specify what Mendix actually supports or recommends.

 Contractions

-Should not be used.
+Do not use contractions.
 Write "it is" and not "it's."

 Do not use a contraction formed from a proper noun and verb (for example, "Mendix'll…").